aadrika123/JUIDCO-Testing-Frontend/README.md

-# JUIDCO-Testing-Frontend
+# fines_production
-This project contains frontend buils for testing server
+production setup for fines and penalties software